-- An employee who is at least a twenty percent (20%) owner of the LSLR Contractor and/or subcontractor(s) completing the work completes one hundred percent (100%) of the work. - The total cost of the LSL replacement is less than two thousand dollars (\$2,000).
+- The property is owned by an individual or individuals. - The property is owned by a business entity (Inc., LLC, etc.) and an owner of the LSLR Contractor and subcontractor(s) completing the work completes one hundred percent (100%) of the work. - The total cost of the LSL replacement is less than two thousand dollars (\$2,000).

-The City will assist in determining whether or not the Davis-Bacon wage rate requirements apply.
+The City will assist in determining property ownership and whether or not the Davis-Bacon wage rate requirements apply.

 The LSLR contractor and subcontractor(s) must obtain a copy of the Davis-Bacon wage rate determination that is in effect when they sign the contract for the work that requires compliance with the Davis-Bacon wage rates, which must be submitted to the City with the financial assistance application form.
-Please contact the City to receive the current Davis-Bacon water rage determination.
+The Davis-Bacon wage rates can be located at the following website: